-The Package Travel and Linked Travel Arrangements Regulations 2018 and the Civil Aviation (Air Travel Organiser’s Regulations) 2018 require travel companies to provide security for the monies that consumers pay for certain types and combinations of travel arrangements booked with them and for consumers’ repatriation in the event of their insolvency.
+The Package Travel and Linked Travel Arrangements Regulations 2018 and the Civil Aviation (Air Travel Organiser’s Regulations) 2012 (as amended) require travel companies to provide security for the monies that consumers pay for certain types and combinations of travel arrangements booked with them and for consumers’ repatriation in the event of their insolvency.
 This means that in respect of all arrangements requiring protection, in the event of the travel company making the booking becoming insolvent, funds will be available to ensure that consumers are not left stranded abroad or will arrange to refund them money they have paid for an advance booking.

 If you sell a charter or a scheduled flight where a ticket isn’t issued straight away and you are not acting as an agent for an ATOL holder, you will need to hold an ATOL yourself and financially protect either with an ATOL Bond or trust account, the monies paid for that flight.

 Even if you can be sure of what type of sales you are making, the contractual capacity in which you are making those sales is crucial in assessing whether or not they need to be financially protected.
 Are you selling arrangements as an agent for another supplier or as the supplier of those arrangements yourself (i.e. you are acting as a principal in the contract)?
 You may think you are acting as an agent when you’re actually taking on a principal status, which may create obligations on you to financially protect your sales.